x2-dmmd/x2/md/documents/sections.md

 > All arguments of a method or a function must be passed.
 An error is thrown if an argument is missing.

-There are three types of sections that exist in x2.
+Three types of sections exist in x2.

 A section that does not take any additional arguments nor return a value is considered a `section` and generally invoked using the `jmp` operator: